-Why does a dog jump?
-This is a natural behavior for a dog in most cases, and it often has been unintentionally rewarded since you brought your pup home.
+Jumping on something or someone is a natural behavior for a dog in most cases, and it often has been unintentionally rewarded since you brought your pup home.
 That cute little puppy that once jumped up excitedly to get your attention has now grown into a large dog that can knock you over when you walk in the door.
 This is why it’s very important to know how to train a dog not to jump.

 Why Does A Dog Jump on You?

-A dog will jump up on you because jumping up is a reinforcing behavior for him.
+Most dog trainers will say that a dog will jump up on you because jumping up is a reinforcing behavior for him.
 A dog may also do a more exaggerated form of any type of behavior that may get him what he wants.
 So, if you have a dog that is jumping up on you, more than likely he is trying to communicate his desire to get your attention and play with you, so if he gets any type of interaction from jumping, he will continue to do it.

 As a dog grows up, he finds that jumping up has become a larger problem, so it is best practice to teach him when he’s young to greet humans politely.
 If your dog is older, it’s not too late.
 An adult dog can still be taught good manners through consistent training.

 When your pup jumps up on you, whether he is greeting you when you get home from work or wants a dog toy or food, it is due to his knowledge that jumping up on you will get him what he wants.
 When you respond to his jumping by giving him what he wants, then you are reinforcing the behavior and teaching him that is the right way to get the treat or toy.

 To keep your dog from jumping, you will need to de-incentivize and challenge the behavior by not giving him what he wants when he jumps.
 This will make him less likely to continue to repeat the behavior.
 Keep in mind that your reaction to his jumping is feeding his behavior and is the first thing that needs to change to see a difference in your pup’s behavior.